MicrosoftLearning/PL-500T00-Microsoft-Power-Automate-RPA-Developer/Instructions/Lab00/Lab00_Setup_environment.md

 6. Select **Next** and select **Save**.

-Note: It may take a couple of minutes for the new environment to be provisioned and become available in the list of the environments.
+**Note**: It may take a couple of minutes for the new environment to be provisioned and become available in the list of the environments.

 7. Refresh the **Environments** list.